 In line with schools nationally, the attainment of pupils at the Giles Nursery and Infants' School was affected by the impact of the Covid-19 pandemic, which caused significant disruption to all children's education and was most detrimental to disadvantaged pupils.
+See EEF evidence review - The Impact of COVID-19 on Learning: A review of the evidence.
+The impact of the pandemic continues to affect the outcomes of disadvantaged pupils, not only in terms of academic success but on the factors that contribute to success in education, including social, emotional and language development, health, attitudes to attendance, family well-being and food poverty.
 The school has worked hard to put in place extensive academic and well-being support to accelerate the progress made by disadvantaged pupils and narrow gaps between the disadvantaged and non-disadvantaged pupils.

-As part of long-term planning, the school increased its PPG champions / National Tutoring Programme (school-led tutoring) tutors to full-time roles, with 4 champions delivering targeted intervention support across the school.
+As part of long-term planning, the school increased its PPG champions / National Tutoring Programme (school-led tutoring) tutors to full-time roles, with three champions delivering targeted intervention support across the school.
 All tutors received the full 12 hours of National Tutoring Programme training.
-A qualified teacher was employed to undertake thorough diagnostic assessments with PPG pupils to identify gaps in learning.
-These were addressed through a range of bespoke intervention strategies, including pre-teaching and re-teaching; intensive phonics and reading support; 'Boggle Box' writing and DAN mathematics interventions.
-Class teachers were given additional PPA time to provide intervention support and assess and plan the learning with the PPG champions / school led tutoring tutors.
-The work of the champions was overseen by the deputy headteacher.
-Individual progress and attainments profiles were kept for every PPG pupil from Reception - Year 2.
+The tutors worked with class teachers to undertake diagnostic assessments with disadvantaged pupils to identify gaps in learning.
+These were addressed through a range of bespoke intervention strategies, including pre-teaching and re-teaching and intensive phonics and reading support.
+Class teachers were given additional PPA time to provide intervention support and assess and plan the learning with the tutors.
+The work of the tutors was overseen by the deputy and then assistant headteacher.
+Individual progress and attainments profiles were kept for every PPG pupil from Nursery to Year 2.

-Over the year extensive CPD was undertaken by all teaching and support staff and the deputy headteacher attended the County Disadvantage Conference.
-Key messages were disseminated to all staff and adopted into practice to remove barriers to learning and accelerate progress.
-Training included mental health level 1, Sensory Diet, bespoke County Phonics project, Autism Awareness, Mindfulness in the Classroom, ADHD Awareness and Supporting Smooth Transitions.
+Over the year, extensive CPD was undertaken by all teaching and support staff.
+Training included mental wellbeing in children and young people, SEND conference, HFL Education national primary English conference, Hertfordshire PE conference, neuroscience and child development, SCERTS speech and language training, race equity conference, recovery and resilience, emotions and feelings, and Dynamis Positive Handling.
 All teaching staff revisited the most successful strategies from the County disadvantaged project, Diminishing the Difference.
 Teaching staff feedback that the strategies adopted from this project were having a powerful impact on progress in the classroom.

 Our assessments and observations indicated that pupil behaviour, well-being and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
 A significant number of disadvantaged pupils in school have barriers to learning which are linked to socioeconomic factors, including child protection concerns, behaviour management at home and attendance.
-Extensive support was put in place to address pupils' well-being and mental health needs, including a drop-down curriculum whole school 'Growth and Well-being Week', which incorporated yoga and mindfulness workshops.
-An external family support worker joined the school's existing full-time family support worker for 1 day per week, to support a greater number of disadvantaged pupils with their personal, social and emotional needs through the 'Protective Behaviours' and 'Bright Stars' interventions and other supportive programmes.
-A play therapist continued to provide counselling support to 3 PPG pupils.
-The school engaged fully with a wide range of external agencies, including bereavement support and counselling; school nursing; speech, language and communication support; the autism team; behaviour support and outreach educational support.
+Extensive support was put in place to address pupils' well-being and mental health needs, including a drop-down curriculum whole school Growth and Well-being Week, which incorporated yoga and mindfulness workshops.
+An external family support worker continued to support the school's existing full-time family support worker for one day per week, to support a greater number of disadvantaged pupils with their personal, social and emotional needs through the 'Protective Behaviours' and 'Bright Stars' interventions and other support and counselling, school nursing, speech, language and communication support, the autism team, behaviour support and outreach educational support.

-1:1 and small group support was put in place for 11 PPG pupils unable to access the curriculum without support, and newly created intervention spaces were used effectively for bespoke intervention work.
+1:1 and small group support was put in place for disadvantaged pupils unable to access the curriculum without support, and newly created intervention spaces were used effectively for bespoke intervention work.
 High quality resources were purchased to match the range of SEND needs across the school, resulting in accelerated progress.